86Box/docs/settings/hdd.rst

 * **File name:** where to save the disk image file.

-   * See :ref:`usage/imageformats:Supported disk image formats` for a list of supported disk image formats.
+   * See :ref:`usage/diskimages:Hard disk images` for a list of supported image formats.

 * **Cylinders/Heads/Sectors:** CHS parameters for the disk image.
 These boxes control the *Size (MB)* box below.
 * **Size (MB):** the disk image's size in MB.
 This box controls the *Cylinders*, *Heads* and *Sectors* boxes above.